alphalon/kotlin-scripting/README.md

 ko help
 ```

-Lists the available commands based on the working directory.
-If scripts have been documented with a `//CMD <command> <description>` comment, its description will be displayed alongside the full command name.
+Lists the available commands that can be executed from the current directory.
+If scripts have been documented with a `//CMD <command> <description>` comment, its description will be displayed alongside the command name.

 #### Creating a new script